Skip to main content

 Top-10 Indonesian Bank Achieves OJK Compliance & Reduces Incident Response Time

-A leading Indonesian commercial bank with over 15 million digital banking customers engaged Alpha Code to modernize its security operations center, achieve full POJK 11/2022 compliance, and strengthen ransomware resilience across its core banking and digital channels.
+A leading Indonesian commercial bank serves over 15 million digital banking customers.
+It engaged Alpha Code to modernize its security operations center.
+The goals were full POJK 11/2022 compliance and stronger ransomware resilience across its core banking and digital channels.

 <15m